Racecourse Lane, Much Wenlock, Shropshire TF13 6JG

 We are using the 'Teaching for Mastery' approach as our foundation for learning.

-Our Science topics this term are 'Light and Shadows' and 'Plants'.
+Our Science topic this term is 'Forces and Movement'.
 As well as building on their knowledge and understanding, the children will be doing lots of practical investigative work to build on their ability to work scientifically and this will feed into their writing too.

 French is taught weekly and integrated into class routines.
 We will be learning the vocabulary for body parts and colours, through songs and games.